pure-data/externals-howto/externals-HOWTO.md

 | list       | `gensym("list")`    | `&s_list`      |
 | — (signal) | `gensym("signal")`  | `&s_symbol`    |

 Other selectors can be used as well.
-The receiving class has to provide a method for a specifique selector or for “anything”, which is any arbitrary selector.
+The receiving class has to provide a method for a specific selector or for “anything”, which is any arbitrary selector.

 Messages that have no explicit selector and start with a numerical value, are recognised automatically either as “float”-message (only one atom) or as “list”-message (several atoms).